 - 4.1.
 A portable GPS receiver which can be included in a 'grab bag'. - 4.2.
 A portable satellite communications device capable of operation in all latitudes (eg Iridium). - 4.3.
-A tracking device capable of automatically transmitting position, time and course overground at least once in an hour.
+A tracking device capable of automatically transmitting position, time and course overground at least twice a day.
 Time should be set to UTC time.
-Details of the tracking device and the vessel's email address should be given to the appropriate SAR authority and/or reporting authority (US Coast Guard, Canadian Coastguard, Greenpos, etc). - 4.4.
+Details of the tracking device and the vessel's email address should be given to the appropriate SAR authority and/or reporting authority (the Russian NSR Administration, US Coast Guard, Canadian Coastguard, Greenpos, etc). - 4.4.
 A means of sending and receiving email. - 4.5.
 Radar - 4.6.
 A dinghy is a necessity and a spare dinghy is recommended. - 4.7.
 At least two heavy anchors and a kedge anchor.
 Anchoring in arctic waters is often in deeper water than is normally the case and anchorages can be subject to very strong katabatic winds.
 Anchors should be heavier than normal and anchor rodes should be longer than usual. - 4.8.
 At least two lines of 100m or longer which can be used for shore lines or as a tow line. - 4.9.
 One or more liferafts (to comply with SOLAS LSA code 1997 Chapter IV or later OR to comply with World Sailing Offshore Special Regulations requirements see web link below) OR with ISO 9650 when an insulated floor is included.
-If the life raft does not have an insulated floor, insulation should be included in a grab bag designed to be taken into the life raft. - 4.10.
+In addition, insulation can be included in a grab bag designed to be taken into the life raft. - 4.10.
 It should be assumed that a yacht and her crew will need to be entirely self-sufficient for the duration of a voyage.
-This will include having and a comprehensive set of spare parts necessary for maintenance and repairs.
+This will include having a comprehensive set of spare parts necessary for maintenance and repairs.
 A spare propeller should be considered. - 4.11.
 A heavy-weight wetsuit or, preferably, a drysuit, diving hood, boots and gloves.
 If a portable air supply is carried, the regulator should be capable of operating at 0°C. - 4.12.
-In addition to survival suits, a flotation suit or similar for every person onboard. - 4.13.
+In addition to survival suits, a flotation suit or similar for every person onboard.

+- 4.13.
 One or more suitable firearm(s) and ammunition if navigating in waters where polar bears are likely to be encountered.
-Users should be trained to use firearms safely. - 4.14.
-Ice and expedition specific equipment: skippers and expedition leaders navigating in icy waters are expected to have sufficient experience to list and specify appropriate equipment.
-This could, for example, include ice anchors, rock salt, wooden mallets for clearing ice accretion, snow shovels, squeegees and scrapers, shore camp and survival equipment.
+Users should be licensed and trained to use firearms safely. - 4.14.
+Ice and expedition specific equipment: skippers and expedition leaders navigating in icy waters are expected to have sufficient experience to specify and equip the vessel with appropriate equipment.
+This could, for example, include ice anchors, rock salt, wooden mallets for clearing ice accretion, snow shovels, squeegees and scrapers, shore camp and survival equipment. - 4.15.
+As a minimum, adequate emergency rations should be provided for the maximum expected time of rescue at any given point.
+Some boats provision for a whole winter season.